-A remittance is a document that signifies the reason why a customer made a particular payment.
-While the usage of remittance originated when checks were widely in practice, it’s still in use because several global businesses still transact via checks.
-Customers send in their remittance advice along with the payment so that the suppliers can maintain a record.
-Even though digital payments are prevalent now, remittances help organize and match open invoices with payments, which is largely helpful if you’re dealing with multiple payments from your customers every day.
+A remittance is a document that explains why a customer made a specific payment.
+While its usage originated when checks were widely in practice, it’s still in use because several global businesses transact via check and send their check remittance advice along with the payment for suppliers to maintain a record.

-Also known as customer remittance, remittance advice generally contains the invoice number, line-item level information and their corresponding payment information.
-Cash application teams have to handle remittances manually which can turn out to be cumbersome.
+Generally, the Customer remittance advice contains the invoice number, items bought, and their corresponding payment information.
+If your business receives payments and remittances in large amounts, it can be difficult for the cash application team to handle remittances manually.
 Read this article to learn the best practices of remittance processing.

-Apart from these, there are various remittance formats prevalent across the industry; you can get a glimpse of the 13 most commonly-used remittance formats here.
+There are various commonly used remittance formats across the industry; you can explore the 13 most commonly-used remittance formats here.

 While remittance isn’t mandatory for a business, here are some reasons why you should consider it: